Graduate Catalog • 2012-2013

 - A biochemistry course completed no more than five years prior to application to the Dietetic Internship.

 Interns are matched with a program through the national D&D matching program in April of a given year.
 Anyone who is matched must have completed a Bachelor of Science degree from a US accredited college or university or foreign equivalent and have fulfilled the Didactic Program in Dietetics (DPD) requirements.
-A Verification Statement from a DPD indicates that the student has met the requirements of the Commission on Accreditation for Dietetics Education of the American Dietetic Association, (www.eatright.org/CADE).
+A Verification Statement from a DPD indicates that the student has met the requirements of the Accreditation Council for education in Nutrition and Dietetics (ACEND) of The Academy of Nutrition and Dietetics (A.N.D) (www.eatright.org/ACEND).
 If you have not completed the educational requirements at the time of application, an Intent to Complete document from a DPD is required.
 Once matched to Cedar Crest College’s internship, students must meet all admission criteria including health and medical clearances and a criminal background search.
-You will be required to be Serv Safe certified prior to the foodservice rotation.
+You will be required to be Serv Safe certified (or certified with an equivalent food and safety sanitation certification based on your supervised practice state) prior to the Internship Orientation.

 D&D Digital Systems Computer Matching

 Cedar Crest College participates in the computer matching process which is handled by D&D Digital Systems.
 Applicants will rank their choice of internship using a code number.
 The code number is obtained through D&D. There is a $50 fee for using the computer matching process.
 Once you have identified your internship choices, enter them online at www.dnddigital.com.
-Registration for this process begins December 1 for the Spring match and July 1 for the Fall match.
-D&D can be reached at 515-292-0490 or firstname.lastname@example.org.
+Registration dates for this process TBA by D&D. D&D can be reached at 515-292-0490 or email@example.com.

 The completed application packet must be submitted to DICAS by the February, 2012 deadline for the April match notification.
-(Date TBA by the American Dietetic Association) The Dietetic Internship begins in August.
+(Date TBA by the A.N.D.)
+The Cedar Crest College Dietetic Internship begins in August.

 A Cedar Crest College Onsite or Distance Track Application Checklist form is available on our website and must be completed and sent with our $60.00 application fee to: